 Hedgehogs are insectivores, meaning they eat insects but will also eat various food in the wild.
 They eat snakes, fish, mollusks, such as worms (worms and snails), bird eggs, amphibians, carrion, roots, berries, mushrooms, and berries.
 This diverse diet can be replicated for domesticated hedgehogs using a food pellet formulated for hedgehogs and with supplemental feeding of insects.

 What Pellets Should I Feed My Hedgehog?

 The first item for a healthy diet for your hedgehog is a pellet food formulated for hedgehogs.
-Exotic Nutrition Hedgehog Complete Hedgehog Food is a veterinarian-recommended pellet containing 35% crude protein that also contains dried mealworms to create a food that is vitamin-rich for your pet.
-If you’re looking for a pellet that has slightly less protein and a higher fat content, Mazuri Hedgehog Diet offers a pellet that is also a good source of omega-3 fatty acids and vitamin E. Hedgehogs that enjoy berries as part of a high-protein diet may enjoy Exotic Nutrition Berries & Bugs Sugar Glider & Hedgehog Food.
+Exotic Nutrition Hedgehog Complete Hedgehog Food is a veterinarian-recommended pellet containing 35% crude protein that contains dried mealworms to create a vitamin-rich food for your pet.
+If you’re looking for a pellet that has slightly less protein and a higher fat content, the Mazuri Hedgehog Diet offers a pellet that is also a good source of omega-3 fatty acids and vitamin E. Hedgehogs that enjoy berries as part of a high-protein diet may enjoy Exotic Nutrition Berries & Bugs Sugar Glider & Hedgehog Food.

 What Other Foods Should I Feed My Hedgehog?

 Besides protein-rich pellet food, it is also important to feed your hedgehog insects and some fresh fruits and vegetables to make sure it has a well-rounded diet.